- Rolling and working with clay slabs

 - Cover the work area with Masonite boards (unfinished side up) or canvas.

 - Set out clay balls, rolling pins, guide sticks, needle tools, and containers of slip or water.

-- Discuss the architecture or structure of houses, including elements such as porches, garages, chimneys, etc. Encourage the children to observe the houses they see while riding in a car or walking in their neighborhoods.
+- Discuss the architecture, or structure of houses, including elements such as porches, garages, chimneys, etc. Encourage the children to observe the houses they see while riding in a car or walking in their neighborhoods.
 Explain that over the next several sessions they will be constructing clay houses.
-In this session, the children will be making slabs or flat pieces of clay and cutting out the walls for their houses.
+In this session, the children will be making slabs, or flat pieces of clay, and cutting out the walls for their houses.

 - Demonstrate how to make a slab.
-Place a guide stick on each side of a ball of clay.
+Place two guide stick on the sides of a ball of clay.
 Be sure they are positioned so that the rolling pin will ride on both sticks.
 Starting from the center of the ball of clay, roll away from yourself with enough pressure to begin flattening the clay.
 Roll only to the edge of the clay.
 Lift the rolling pin and return to the center.
 Roll towards yourself using the same pressure.
 Repeat these steps, gradually increasing the pressure until the rolling pin rides directly on the guide sticks.
 As you work, turn the slab over several times to avoid having it stick to the board.
 Several slabs may be needed for each house, depending on the size.